 Good broth recipes for fondue are listed on the left according to their meat, seafood or veggie category, but don't let the broth limit what you eat!
 It's fine to cook several types of meat and veggies into one pot (for example, you can have a beef broth and cook some shrimp, chicken, beef and/or veggies in it).

 You must use a copper, stainless steel or cast iron fondue pot for broth based fondue.
 The other types of fondue pots are not designed to be used at high temperatures and could present a safety hazard and crack under the high heat.

 Traditional broth fondue pots use an alcohol or gel burner (click on the image at the top of this page for an example) and many electric pots such as the Trudeau 15-Piece Meat Fondue Set shown above are also suitable for broth fondue.
 More and more people choose electric fondue pots for their versatility and because you don't have to buy fondue fuel.

 How to Prepare Broth Fondue

 Broth fondue is normally served with thin slices of meat: beef, pork, lamb or chicken.
-You can also have small pieces of seafood or vegetables ready to dip.
+You can also have small pieces of seafood or vegetables ready to cook into the broth.